LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 In Part 4, we learned how to group data into buckets based on time interval.
 This type of aggregation request is called the `date_histogram aggregation`.

-Suppose we wanted to group our data into 8 hour buckets and we have sent the request below.
+Suppose we wanted to group our data into 8 hour buckets and have sent the request below:
 ```
 GET ecommerce_original_data/_search
 {